Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Learning Task-Specific LiDAR Designs as Implicit Densities

 where \(\beta > 0\) scales attenuation.
-This term quantifies the \textit{visibility} of each design point for a given class of scenes.
-Thus, our final target density can be written as the sum over each scene $i$ of the combined \textit{surface proximity} and \textit{visibility} terms for a design point $\mathbf{d}$, yielding:
+This term quantifies the \textit{visibility} of a design point across a class of scenes.
+Our final target density is then defined as the combined surface-proximity and visibility terms for each design point $\mathbf{d}$ over the sum of scenes $i$:

 \begin{tightquation} p^*(\mathbf{d}) = \sum_i \underbrace{\mathrm{S}_i(\mathbf{d})}_{\substack{\text{Surface}\\\text{Proximity}}} \, \times \underbrace{\mathrm{T}_i(\mathbf{d})}_{\substack{\text{Ray}\\\text{Visibility}}}. \end{tightquation}